nikkorn/mistreevous/README.md

 ```

 ### Wait
-A wait node will remain in a running state for a specified duration, after which it will move into the succeeded state.
-The duration in milliseconds can be defined as a single integer node argument.
+A wait node will remain in a `RUNNING` state for a specified duration, after which it will move into the `SUCCEEDED` state.
+The duration in milliseconds can be defined as an optional single integer node argument in MDSL, or by setting a value for the `duration` property in JSON.
 [Example](https://nikkorn.github.io/mistreevous-visualiser/index.html?example=wait)

 *MDSL*